fareirfan/employee-attendance-powerbi-dashboard/README.md

     └── dashboard_preview.png   ← Dashboard screenshot
 ```

 > ⚠️ **Note:** All data in this repository has been fully sanitized.
-Employee names, access card IDs, timestamps, and any personally identifiable information (PII) have been replaced with anonymized dummy data to protect employee privacy and company confidentiality.
+Employee names, access card IDs, timestamps, and any personally identifiable information (PII) have been replaced with anonymized dummy data from **Kaggle.com** to protect employee privacy and company confidentiality.

 ---